JaredSartin/paperclip-fedora/README.md

 `has_attached_file :content, :storage => :Fedora`

-For server connection options, you should have a file calle paperclip_fedora.yml in your /config folder.
+For server connection options, you should have a file titled paperclip_fedora.yml in your /config folder.
 The default file contents are below:

     test: